minsun-ss/mads/README.md

 Workload: medium

-#### SIADS 601 - Qualitative Inquiry for Data Scientists

 #### SIADS 611 - Database Architecture and Technology
 An extension of 511.
 Still in Postgres.
 You get to play with a lot of the cool postgres features that not all dbs have.

 Workload: light

-#### SIADS 622 - Information Visualization II

-#### SIADS 630 - Causal Inference

-#### SIDAS 631 - Experiment Design and Analysis
+#### SIADS 631 - Experiment Design and Analysis

-Taking currently.
-Jury is out.
 Programming assignments on par with 522 - there is a little bit of time required to master them but not so significant that it's a time killer.
-Don't like moblabs.
-A lot of reading (so far) and the quizzes by far more annoying than the programming assignments.
+Moblabs interesting theoretically but I'm on the fence on how they're graded - in the current iteration you get either 50% or 100% since out of the 2 points for each moblab you get 1 for participating and then the remainder is based on your score relative to the rest of the class - which is rounded to the nearest integer.
+If we assume a normal distribution of scores then it should be roughly 50/50 probability.
+A fair amount of reading (actually quite a lot of reading although a significant amount not tested) and quizzes by far more annoying than the programming assignments.
 Really nice videos, though, I think I could listen to Yan Chen talk forever.

-Workload (tentative): medium
+Workload: medium

 #### SIADS 632 - Data Mining II
 Extremely fun course.
 Lots of time series data work!
 Workload significantly heavier compared to other SIADS courses so